 Destination Enhancement: Customize your journey when you add an optional excursion.
 Get a firsthand look at the natural phenomenon that is Giant’s Causeway, a UNESCO World Heritage Site, and visit the Titanic Belfast museum.
 Learn more

 This optional tour begins with visit to Giant’s Causeway, a UNESCO World Heritage Site.
 Featuring thousands of hexagonal basalt columns, locals will tell you that Giant’s Causeway was formed when the giant Finn McCool tossed massive boulders in the water in order to battle another giant across the way in Scotland.
 However, scientists will tell you that this amazing natural phenomenon was created when basaltic lava from an ancient volcanic eruption solidified into thousands of hexagonal columns.
 In the afternoon, you’ll visit the Titanic Belfast museum, where you can learn the history of the RMS Titanic, from her conception and construction in the early 1900s to her ill-fated maiden voyage.

 Following breakfast at your hotel, you’ll have a full day to explore Belfast at your leisure.
 Lunch and dinner today are on your own.

 Return home today

 Following breakfast at your hotel, you’ll check out and transfer to the airport for your return flight home.
-Or, extend your discoveries with an optional post-trip extension in Edinburgh.
+Or, extend your discoveries with an optional post-trip extension in Dublin.

 Please note: Ocean-cruising is not the same experience as river cruising; as such, you may experience fluctuating tides and weather patterns that may involve some rocking of your vessel.
 Itineraries will include all activities as planned except in extreme cases that can’t be controlled by your shipboard crew.
 Day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Cruise Director or regional expert.